tsarn/pygon/README.md

 ## Requirements

-Python 3.5+ is required, as well as C compiler for building solution runner utility and a C++ compiler for building standard checkers and validators.
-Currently running solutions is implemented only for Linux, but if you use Windows don't worry!
-I'm working on it.
+Python 3.5+ is required, as well as C compiler for building solution runner utility (if you're on Windows, binary is already bundled with pygon and you don't need to worry about it) and a C++ compiler for building standard checkers and validators.

 ## Comparison with Polygon